thadc23/me/README.md

 # Thad Craft - Husband, Father, Software Engineer, Tech Leader

 Hi, I’m Thad.
-I lead our internal developer platform as a Director and Product Leader at [Kohl's](https://kohls.com/).
+I'm a Staff Engineer at [Shopify](https://shopify.com/).
 This page is intended to help others understand what it might be like to work with me, especially people who haven’t worked with me before.

 It’s also a well-intentioned effort to build some trust by being intentionally vulnerable and to share my ideas of a good working relationship to reduce the anxiety of people who might be on my team.
 Please feel free to contribute to this page by opening a pull request.